firatgoktepe/nn_test/README.md

 # nn_test
 A wordpress test site

-Test wordpress theme from scratch for Nax-Nordic Company
+Test wordpress theme from scratch for Nax-Nordic